Jackson Mac Low: Connection to Buddhism

 Mac Low used chance operations as a way to distance himself from choice, therefore habit.
 Whether conscious or unconscious, these habitual decisions rooted in personal history create limitations for an individual.
 Mac Low rejected choice in order to reduce the habitual process of decision-making.
 This idea is rooted in Buddhism in which one achieves enlightenment through discovery outside of one's habits, culture, and personal history and the achievement of a greater sense of generality.
 Mac Low's use of chance operations allows for a greater degree of universality.
 Although the language used is not universal, the operations used to produce the poems can be applied to a variety of contexts.

 Awards

 In 1985, Mac Low won a Guggenheim Fellowship.
 In 1988, he was awarded a Fellowship in Poetry by the New York Foundation for the Arts.
 He shared an America Award with Robert Creeley's Echoes for a book of poetry published in 1994.

-In 1999, he received a Dorothea Tanning Award from The Academy of American Poets and a Wallace Stevens award.